pencil2d/pencil2d.github.io/doc/tutorials.md

 layout: page
 title: Tutorials
 comments: true
-tagline: Welcome to Pencil2D Tutorials Page!
+tagline: Learning how to animate in Pencil2D!
 ---

 > If you have a specific tutorial you'd like to be made, let us know in the comments so we can review it.